StemVibrations/STEM/docs/formulation.rst

 For STEM is of importance to be able to model the train-track interaction, which is the main source of the dynamic loading in the problem of railway-induced ground vibrations.
-To model the train-track interaction force STEM uses point moving loads, in combination with the UVEC (see :ref:`uvec_form`).
+To model the train-track interaction force STEM uses point moving loads, in combination with the UVEC (see :ref:`uvec_formulation`).

 Constitutive models